A range of Frequently Asked Questions about Medical Appraisal.

 Not at all.

-Appraisal provides an opportunity for a doctor to reflect on their professional work life through a structured dialogue with a colleague who has been trained to undertake this kind of interview.
+Appraisal provides an opportunity for a doctor to reflect on their professional work life through a structured dialogue with a colleague who has been trained to undertake this kind of meeting.
 Doctors will be able to discuss achievements, identify learning and development needs and form their own personal development plans.

 As appraisal focuses on the whole of a doctor's current practice, there shouldn't be anything additional that the doctor needs to prepare for.